 6. Focus

-• Focus on Infinity: Ensure your lens is set to infinity focus, but double-check manually to ensure sharpness.
+Focus on Infinity: Make sure that your lens is set to infinity focus, but check fine with your eyes to make sure it is as sharp as it can be.

 7. Image Quality